dayton-notes/medicine/content/02-Pharmacology/Antibiotics/Antibiotics Overview.md

 > Used for: many serious infections due to resistant gram negatives, including hospital/health-care associated PNA, meningitis, intraabdominal infections, complicated skin and soft tissue infections
 >
 > - **The most reliable class of antibiotics against ESBL organisms** and the SPICE-A organisms.
-> - Very broad – easier to remember common bugs that it doesn’t cover:  MRSA, most VRE, Atypicals, Stenotrophomonas (carbapenem use is a risk factor for Stenotrophomonas infection).
+> - Very broad – easier to remember common bugs that it doesn’t cover:  MRSA, most VRE, [[Atypicals]], Stenotrophomonas (carbapenem use is a risk factor for Stenotrophomonas infection).
 > - Great penetration virtually everywhere, including CSF  .
 > - **Ertapenem does NOT cover Pseudomonas**, but does still cover ESBL (main advantage is convenient once/day dosing - great outpatient IV drug).  **Other differences of Ertapenem (vs other carbapenems) is lack of activity vs Acinetobacter and Enterococci.**
 > - Doripenem – newest carbapenem, main theoretical advantage = increased in vitro potency against Pseudomonas, and lower likelihood of development of resistance in vitro (clinical benefit not yet demonstrated)